You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 Rollover Accident Statistics

 It is difficult to overstate just how lethal rollover accidents can be.
-In fact, the IIHS found that only head-on impacts caused more fatalities in 2018.
+The IIHS found that only head-on impacts caused more fatalities in 2018.
 Other eye-opening statistics from the IIHS include:

-- Commercial trucks, pickup trucks and SUVs are much more likely to experience a fatal rollover accident due to their more narrow, tall builds that create a higher center of gravity.
-In 2018, rollover crashes accounted for 20 percent of occupant deaths in cars, 40 percent of occupant deaths in pickups and 42 percent of occupant deaths in SUVs.
+- Commercial trucks, pickup trucks, and SUVs are much more likely to experience a fatal rollover accident due to their more narrow, tall builds that create a higher center of gravity.
+In 2018, rollover crashes accounted for 20 percent of car occupant deaths, 40 percent occupant deaths in pickups, and 42 percent occupant deaths in SUVs.

-- Although most rollovers (72 percent) were associated with a pre-rollover impact, a substantial proportion (28 percent) rolled over without having impacted anything beforehand.
+- Although most rollovers (72 percent) were associated with a pre-rollover impact, a substantial proportion (28 percent) rolled over without impacting anything beforehand.

-- Speed, gender and age all correlated with higher rates of rollover accidents.
-Males under the age of 25 who were traveling faster than 60 mph were involved in the most rollover accidents in 2018.
+- Speed, gender, and age all correlated with higher rates of rollover accidents.
+Males under the age of 25 who traveled faster than 60 mph were involved in the most rollover accidents in 2018.

 Common Causes of Rollover Car Accidents

-Most rollover accidents involve some form of “tripping,” where the vehicle hits an object on the road like a pothole, curb or guardrail.
+Most rollover accidents involve some form of “tripping,” where the vehicle hits an object on the road like a pothole, curb, or guardrail.
 When the vehicle’s forward momentum is impeded, its center of gravity can rapidly shift and cause a rollover.
-Of course, there are a large variety of dangerous circumstances and behaviors that can precede the moment of “tripping,” as well as other instances that don’t involve collision with an object.
+Of course, many dangerous circumstances and behaviors can precede the moment of “tripping,” as well as other instances that don’t involve a collision with an object.
 Some of those include:

-- Driver error: Behaviors such as driving while intoxicated, speeding excessively and driving erratically (sharp turns, swerving, dangerous passing) can all lead to rollover car accidents.
-Aside from vehicle-to-vehicle collisions (especially side-impact collisions) that may cause a truck, SUV or even passenger sedan to roll over, victims may be injured in single-vehicle rollovers when they swerve or otherwise attempt to avoid a collision with a driver who was operating their vehicle negligently, such as when they were driving on the wrong side of the road or a made an unsafe turn or lane change.
+- Driver error: Behaviors such as driving while intoxicated, speeding excessively, and driving erratically (sharp turns, swerving, dangerous passing) can all lead to rollover car accidents.
+Aside from vehicle-to-vehicle collisions (especially side-impact collisions) that may cause a truck, SUV, or even passenger sedan to roll over, victims may be injured in single-vehicle rollovers.
+This can happen when they swerve or otherwise attempt to avoid a collision with a driver who was operating their vehicle negligently, such as when they were driving on the wrong side of the road or making an unsafe turn or lane change.
 Investigating the circumstances surrounding a rollover accident caused by another motorist requires meticulous attention to detail and the ability to secure evidence and arguments as to why the other motorist should be held at fault.

-- Truck accidents: Commercial trucks and tractor-trailers are the largest vehicles on our road.
+- Truck accidents: Commercial trucks and tractor-trailers are the most oversized vehicles on our road.
 They are also the most dangerous.
-Due to their sheer size, trucks can easily lose control, tip over or rollover, creating hazards that can injure drivers and passengers in nearby vehicles.
-Our firm has extensive experience handling truck accident cases and can work to explore the underlying cause of a truck rollover, whether it may be driver error, fatigue or inattention or safety violations.
+Due to their sheer size, trucks can easily lose control, tip over, or roll over, creating hazards that can injure drivers and passengers in nearby vehicles.
+Our firm has extensive experience handling truck accident cases.
+It can work to explore the underlying cause of a truck rollover, whether it may be driver error, fatigue or inattention, or safety violations.
 We also have the resources and insight to ensure negligent truck drivers and trucking operators are held accountable for the injuries they cause.

 Injuries and Long-Term Effects From Rollover Accidents

-Due to the particularly violent nature of rollover accidents, which can often lead to ejection from the vehicle, there is a much higher potential for severe injury or death.
+Due to the particularly violent nature of rollover accidents can often lead to ejection from the vehicle, so there is a much higher potential for severe injury or death.
 Common injuries from rollover car accidents include: